Your Comprehensive Packing List for Peru

 Sometimes you have to get fancy

 OK, “have to” may not be the best term but in the 2-week Peru itinerary I developed I mixed in some luxury with my outdoor adventure.
-For fine dining occasions (like Maido or Central) I wanted to look presentable.
-I also took a luxury train ride from Cusco to Puno and while I didn’t need a ball gown I did want something classier than jeans and hiking clothes.
+For fine dining occasions (like Maido or Central) you will want to look presentable.
+I also took a luxury train ride from Cusco to Puno and while you don’t need a ball gown, you may want something more formal than and hiking clothes.

 my packing list for 2 Weeks in Peru